Sparse Portfolio selection via Bayesian Multiple testing: Strategy

 and portfolio return is mostly explained by $\theta$ only.
 Note that here $\tilde{P}$ is the effective size of the portfolio. \end{remark}

-\begin{remark} \textbf{Oracle Set}: If market is not efficient and there are $q$ many assets whose $\alpha > 0$, where $q < \tilde{P}<<P$.
+\begin{remark} \textbf{Oracle Set}: Suppose the market is not efficient and there are $q$ many assets whose $\alpha > 0$, where $q < \tilde{P}\ll P$.
 Let us call this set $A_q$.
 We can construct a portfolio with $\tilde{P}$ many assets, such that